bmatsuo/lark/README.md

 #Lark [![Build Status](https://travis-ci.org/bmatsuo/lark.svg?branch=master)](https://travis-ci.org/bmatsuo/lark)

+**NOTE:  Until version 1 is release the Lark Lua API should be considered unstable.
+As features are developed and practical experience has been gained the Lua API will change to better suit the needs of developers.**

 Lark is a modern extensible build system scripted using Lua.
 Lark is inspired by `make` and several build systems written in Python.
 The goal of Lark is to provide the ease and flexibility of a full scripting environment in a portable,